 “Not only does the IWitness Video Challenge enable students to link their voices to those in the Visual History Archive who inspired them to act, but it also teaches them digital skills that are so important for students today,” said USC Shoah Foundation Executive Director Stephen D. Smith.

-Educators interested in signing up their students for the IWitness Video Challenge must submit entries by May 13 at iwitness.usc.edu.
-Five regional winners will be announced in June.
-The winners will be announced before the end of the 2015-16 school year.
+Educators interested in signing up their students for the IWitness Video Challenge must submit entries by May 5, 2017 at iwitness.usc.edu.
+The winners will be announced on or around June 13, 2017.

 For more information and complete rules, visit iwitness.usc.edu.